 However, most people are not aware of all of these different help-seeking factors that have been empirically studied by scientists.
-Therefore, we wanted to create a “Mind Map” of these help-seeking factors.
+Therefore, we wanted to create a sample “Mind Map” of just a small portion of these help-seeking factors.
 A mind map is a diagram used to visually organize information in two dimensional space.
-By looking at this mind map, we hope to raise awareness of all of the different help-seeking factors that may be worth investigating and targeting with clinical and prevention interventions.
+By looking at this mind map, we hope to raise awareness of some of the different help-seeking factors that may be worth investigating and targeting with clinical and prevention interventions.
 The Mind Map has the names of the factors, arrows connecting factors that have been shown to correlate with each other, and the factors are arrayed (roughly) in causal order from left to right.

 You can download and view the latest version of the Help-Seeking Factors Mind Map (Version 1.1, Revised 7-21-2018) in several ways.